lcouper/AnalysisTutorials/BayesianCurveFitting/README.md

 ![LDR TPC](./Figures/LDR_TPC.jpeg)

-Next we'll plot the estimates of T0, Topt, and Tm for each population with the points and error bars as the mean and 95% credible intervals, respectively
+Next we'll plot the estimates of T0, Topt, and Tm for each population with the points and error bars as the mean and 95% credible intervals, respectively.
 ```{r, warning = FALSE}
 # First I'm ordering populations based on the latitude of their collection site
 LatOrder = c("EUG", "HOP", "PLA", "MAR2", "MAR1", "JRA", "WAW", "PAR", "SB", "POW")